 I grew up right down the road in Richardson and am grateful to raise my family in my hometown.
-I did manage to get out for a few years for my undergraduate studies at the University of Arkansas and Texas A&M. However, it was not long before I found myself back in Dallas completing my Master’s in Biblical Counseling at Dallas Theological Seminary.
+I did manage to get out of Dallas for a few years for my undergraduate studies at Texas A&M University where I received a B.S. in Organizational Development.
+However, it was not long before I found myself back in Dallas completing my Master’s in Biblical Counseling at Dallas Theological Seminary.

-My interest for counseling stemmed from the freedom I found doing work with my own therapists and mentors as a young man.
-I wanted to be able to do what they could; to help people find hope in change the way I had been helped.
-I traveled down a few other roads with my career before I became a counselor but always felt drawn back to working with people on a more intimate level.
+My passion for counseling grew from the freedom I found working with my own counselors and mentors as a young man.
+I traveled down a few other roads with my career before I became a counselor but always felt drawn back to working with people on a more individual setting.
 There is nothing else I could imagine myself doing with my life.

 "One road leads home and a thousand roads lead into the wilderness."